Magritte-code/Magritte/joss_paper_1.0/paper.md

 Currently, Magritte is mainly being used for post-processing hydrodynamics simulations by creating synthetic observations, such that the models can be compared with real observations.
 However, Magritte is still under active development.
-In future work, we aim to  improve on the computational speed, to clear the path for on-the-fly radiative transfer in those simulations.
+In future work, we aim to explicitly include continuum radiation and improve on the computational speed to clear the path for on-the-fly radiative transfer in hydrodynamics models.
 Furthermore, aside from being a practical research tool, we also aim for Magritte to be the starting point for further research in computational radiative transfer.
 Current active research topics
 include: efficient parallelisation and acceleration strategies on modern